 In the past, I would play the referee, but not anymore!

 So they walk over to the stairs.
 I usually have the oldest start the process.
-The first couple of weeks, I walked them through the 3 steps and then when I they got the hang of it I had them do it themselves.
-If they forgot what to do, I just have them read the printable as a guide.
+The first couple of weeks, I walked them through the 3 steps.
+When I they got the hang of it I had them do it themselves.
+If they forgot what to do, I just had them read the printable as a guide to refresh their memory.

 3 Simple Steps to Help Your Kids with Sibling Rivalry

 Step 1.
-Oldest child owns up to what you did.
+Oldest child owns up to what they did.
 Each child will say what they did by using “I” statements.
 It’s not a time to accuse or use excuses.

 “I got mad and knocked your cars down .”